jasonkuhrt/molt/packages/@molt/command/README.md

 Parameter arguments can be passed by environment variables instead of flags.

-Environment arguments have lower precedence than Flags, so if an argument is available from both the flag and the environment, only the flag argument is used.
+Environment arguments have lower precedence than Flags, so if an argument is available from both places, the environment argument is ignored while the flag argument is used.

 #### Default Name Pattern

-By default environment arguments can be set using one of the following naming conventions (note: environment variables are read _case-insensitive_):
+By default environment arguments can be set using one of the following naming conventions (note: Molt reads environment variables with _case-insensitivity_):

 ```
 CLI_PARAMETER_{parameter_name}